mansachinda/Alx_DjangoLearnLab/django_blog/README.md

     path('search/', views.search_posts, name='search-posts'),
     path('tags/<slug:tag_slug>/', views.PostByTagListView.as_view(), name='posts-by-tag'),  # Posts filtered by tag
 ]

-5.6 Test Tagging and Search Features
+### 5.6 Test Tagging and Search Features

+**NOTE:**

 Thoroughly test the new features to ensure they work as expected.
 This documentation provides a step-by-step guide to creating a complete Django Blog Application.
 Remember to test each feature thoroughly as you implement it, and always follow Django's best practices for security and performance.